pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Changes My Life

+##### Day 1284-85-86 English and New Book

+The weekend I continue to study English,
+I need to improve my English because I can have basic conversations, but to work with teams that their primary language is English is difficult for me.
+My next book needs to be written in English, and I need to learn without any translating tool.
+Maybe Microservice Patterns or some books about software Architecture.

 ##### Day 1283 Java Date

 Today I am studying the ```java.time``` API.I learned how to create instances using these objects and how to parse objects